EvanCasey13/EvanCaseyREADME/README.md

 I software engineering student currently in my final year of my course in SETU!

 I have an interest in the various areas of software development such as front-end and back-end, testing & databases which I have previous professional experience in.
-I enjoy keeping up to date on the new trends and technologies in these fields and how I can implement them in personal projects in a relevant manner to acheive excellent functionality and usability.
+I enjoy keeping up to date on the new trends and technologies in these fields and how I can implement them in personal projects in a relevant manner to achieve excellent functionality and usability.

 </blockquote>